ibm-cloud-docs/containers/cs_versions_overview.md

 {{site.data.keyword.containerlong_notm}} concurrently supports multiple versions of Kubernetes.
 When a latest version (`n`) is released, versions up to 2 behind (`n-2`) are supported.
 Versions more than 2 behind the latest (`n-3`) are first deprecated and then unsupported.
 To continue receiving important security patch updates, make sure that your clusters always run a supported Kubernetes version.
 Deprecated clusters might not receive security updates.
 For more information, see [Release lifecycle](#release_lifecycle).

-Review the supported versions of {{site.data.keyword.containerlong_notm}}.
-In the CLI, you can run `ibmcloud ks versions`.

 Dates that are marked with a dagger (`†`) are tentative and subject to change.
 Operating systems that are marked with an asterisk (`*`) are deprecated; [migrate any worker nodes](/docs/containers?topic=containers-ubuntu-migrate) that use a deprecated operating system to run on a newer operating system version.
 {: note}